 Wilderness Therapy Program for Troubled Boys

-Shepherds Hill Academy’s main campus provides fully functional amenities such as shower facilities, toilets, laundry machines, a cafeteria, and classrooms.
+Shepherd’s Hill Academy’s main campus provides fully functional amenities such as shower facilities, restrooms, laundry machines, a cafeteria, and classrooms.
 Daily on campus, teens attend their academic classes, eat three healthy meals, and properly maintain personal hygiene.

 Our 185 acre facility provides more than an adequate opportunity for your teen to experience virtually unlimited creative activities.

-- Basketball, Soccer, Flag Football and a Myriad of Other Intramural Activities
+- Basketball, Soccer, Flag Football, GaGa, Disc-Golf & Other Recreational Activities

 - In-Ground Swimming Pool with an Activity Pavilion

-- Opportunities for Maintenance, Demolition, and Construction Activities
+- Opportunities for Maintenance, Demolition & Construction Activities

 Each month the students are given an off-campus activity.
 This means they will participate in any number of activities in the surrounding communities, which can include, but are not limited to: